codefellows-seattle-javascript-401d18/31-async-actions/lab-tim/frontend/README.md

-# Lab 28 - Redux Middleware
+# Lab 31 - Async Thunk
 ## Tim Turner
 ========================================

 ### Description

-This is simple expense tracker.
-You can add expense categories with a budget.
-You can then add expense items and price to a category.
+This is the frontend to an app using React, Redux, MongoDB, and Express.